 Natural tooth-colored fillings have become widely accepted and are often used in place of metallic restorations where aesthetics are a primary concern.
 There are even studies that show that in some cases, use of certain tooth-colored materials can strengthen a tooth, making it a better choice than its metallic predecessor—amalgam.

 How Are Tooth Colored Fillings Applied?

 Once the tooth has been prepared and all decay removed, chemicals and materials are placed on the tooth to increase bond strength and protect the tooth.
 Next, the composite material is placed incrementally into the tooth and is hardened by exposure to a special curing light.
 The restoration is first contoured to fit the bite and then it is highly polished.
 These fillings require a bit more time than the silver fillings because of the number of steps involved.
 Initially, composite fillings can be a bit more sensitive to extreme hot and cold and they may discolor over time if the patient smokes or drinks a lot of coffee, tea, or cola.
 They can also be more expensive, and some composites may wear faster than silver fillings; however, they yield a much more natural-looking result.

 Matching the color of your natural teeth to crowns, veneers, or other dental restorations is now accomplished effortlessly using the Shade Scan system!

-Our dentist provides cosmetic bonding, bonding of front teeth and complete dental bonding near you in Rittenhouse Square, Washington Square, Fitler Square, South Philadelphia, Fishtown, Kensington, West Philadelphia and Port Richmond, PA.
+Our dentist provides cosmetic bonding, bonding of front teeth and complete dental bonding near you in Rittenhouse Square, Washington Square, Fitler Square, South Philadelphia, Fishtown, Kensington, West Philadelphia, PA.